-Peter Fiore is an American landscape painter who is best known for painting light and his striking use of color and his exploration of the implied narrative.
+Peter Fiore is an American landscape painter who is best known for painting light, his striking use of color and his exploration of the implied narrative.
 He has won a number of awards, including first place for landscape in the Art Renewal Center's Annual Salon as well as receiving a Grand Prize in the America China Oil Painters Artist League (ACOPAL) Open Competition.
-He has been featured in an assortment of publications including Fine Art Connoisseur as an "Artist to Watch" and has recently been named a "Living Master" by the Art Renewal Center.
+He has been featured in an assortment of publications including Fine Art Connoisseur as an "Artist to Watch".
 His paintings are are in many private and corporate collections.

 Peter was born in Teaneck, NJ.
 He studied at Pratt Institute and the Art Students League of New York.
 Previously, he worked as a professional illustrator collaborating on thousands of projects.
 He has been on the faculty at Pratt Institute, Syracuse University and presently teaches at the School of Visual Arts in New York City.
 Peter has given numerous guest lectures and workshops on painting.
 His work is represented in prestigious galleries across the country.
-Peter lives and works along the Delaware River in northeastern Pennsylvania.
+Peter's studio is along the Delaware River in northeastern Pennsylvania.

 I am interested in making the simple profound, always searching for that universal moment in the world around us.
-I draw inspiration for my landscape paintings from many places, but most of it comes from the fields and meadows near my home in rural Pennsylvania along the Delaware River.
-I used to think that I had to travel far to find interesting motifs, but now I just walk out my door and it's all there.
+I draw inspiration for my landscape paintings from many places, it comes from the fields and meadows near my home in rural Pennsylvania along the Delaware River as well as my summer visits over the years to New Hampshire and Maine.

 The abstract marks that I make are used to interpret nature's tangle.
 Making visual sense and constructing order by structuring shape, form, tone, color and rhythm to create a palpable reality.